 It’s one thing to read words on a page, and another thing to actually experience the results yourself as Julia Scott did.
 This is the genesis of Mother Dirt.
 Starting a customer-facing aspect of our research was not part of our original plan, but the review article showed us that a physical product gives people something to interact directly with.
 It is their personal journey that can challenge cultural bias.
 The result is our skincare products creating a powerful vehicle for driving this conversation in public health.

-And the public interest in skin biome-friendly formulas with live probiotics for the skin has helped push the gas pedal on the scientific progress.
+And the public interest in skin microbiome-friendly formulas with live probiotics for the skin has helped push the gas pedal on the scientific progress.
 As we continue making progress in new discoveries in the field, it will be increasingly important that the science remains rigorous and we temper expectations — giving you the results you expect where previous routines to maintain your skin haven’t.

 Keep asking questions, keep challenging the norm, and keep pushing for more.
 Together, we’ll create a world where clean comes with healthy.